MariSC7/CIS18B-S25-33479-Assignment1/README.md

 When the menu screen loads, you will be prompted to enter a choice using digits 1-5.
     - Make sure NOT to type out the number (ex. "five").
-    - Proceed with your menu choice by pressing enter.
+    - Proceed with your all menu choices by pressing enter.
+Otherwise, the program will not proceed.

 Choices:
 NOTE: As described in the outset, do not use words in place of numbers when